Shadow of the Tomb Raider: Plot

 Lara learns that the Box was taken centuries ago by Andres Lopez, a missionary sent by Trinity during the Spanish conquest of South America.
 She rescues Unuratu and realizes that Amaru does not fully understand the ritual; rather than merely imbuing Kukulkan's power, the ritual sacrifices it to stop the Cleansing.
 Unuratu is shot by Commander Rourke, Amaru's second in command.
 Before she dies, Unuratu implores Lara to complete the ritual but warns her not to let the Box influence her.
 Rourke attacks Lara and Jonah, who are separated as they leave Paititi.
-The two reunite at an oil refinery and decipher the Box's location, a nearby Christian mission established by Lopez.
+The two reunite at an oil refinery and figure out the Box's location, at a nearby Christian mission established by Lopez.

 Lara and Jonah find a secret catacomb beneath the mission leading to Lopez's tomb and the Box.
 Amaru intercepts them and forces Lara to surrender the Box.
 He admits that he ordered her father's death to prevent him from finding Paititi and revealing it to the world.
 Lara tries to persuade Amaru to use the ritual to benefit the world.
 He refuses, as the Cleansing will only affect Paititi.
 He leaves Lara and Jonah to escape the third cataclysm, a massive earthquake that causes a landslide.

-Back in Paititi, Lara and Jonah help the newly crowned Etzli lead an assault on an underground temple complex.
+Back in Paititi, Lara and Jonah help the newly crowned Etzli lead a raid on an underground temple complex.
 They plan to disrupt Amaru's ceremony while avoiding the fourth cataclysm, a volcanic eruption.
 Lara is forced to go on alone.
 She encounters the Yaaxil and Crimson Fire, convincing them to help her stop Amaru.
 Rourke and the Trinity High Council are slaughtered by the Yaaxil while Lara makes her way to the temple summit.
 Amaru starts the ritual and absorbs Kukulkan's power as the solar eclipse begins.
 After a lengthy battle, Lara overpowers Amaru and fatally stabs him.
 Accepting defeat, Amaru transfers Kukulkan's power to Lara as he dies.
 True to Unuratu's warning, she is tempted to use the Box to revive her parents, but instead lets Crimson Fire symbolically stab her, sacrificing Kukulkan's spirit and stopping the Cleansing.

-In the aftermath, Unuratu is laid to rest, and Jonah decides to take a vacation.
-Lara stays in Paititi to help Etzli restore the city to its former glory.
-A post-credits scene shows Lara planning her next adventure at Croft Manor, acknowledging that her role is not to solve the world's mysteries, but to protect them.
+In the aftermath, Unuratu is buried, and Jonah decides to take a vacation.
+Lara stays in Paititi to help Etzli make the city life return to normal.